 Disposition of the Body

 In some cases, this is already pre-determined according to the wishes of the deceased.
-Since traditional burials are costlier, many people these days choose cremation.
-The disposition of the body also impacts other aspects of the service.
+Cremation Cost can be comparatively cheaper than traditional burials in most cases, which can make a lot of people want to choose the former option.
+Moreover, the disposition of the body also impacts other aspects of the service.

 Choose an Urn or Casket

 Coffins tend to be costlier especially if they are made of high-quality materials.
 In recent years, there has been a trend in using biodegradable, economically-friendly caskets.
 When it comes to urns, your major consideration would be whether you will be keeping the urn or scattering the ashes.

 Once you have arranged the date, the time, and the location of the service, the next step is to inform friends and family.
 Be sure to notify them early so that they can prepare for possible leaves of absence from work or school.

 The Journey to the Funeral

 In traditional funerals, the casket is usually carried by a black hearse followed by family members and guests in their respective cars.
 There are other non-traditional options such as horse-drawn carriages, fire trucks, and the like.
 This often depends on what the family feels is the best way to commemorate the death of their loved one.
 When it comes to the funeral procession, the mourners usually follow behind the deceased’s immediate family.
 The funeral home may sometimes put identifying flags on the participating vehicles.

 The process involving preparation and execution of a funeral service can be straightforward and hassle-free if you take time to focus on each of the details.
 Once you have chosen a funeral director, you won’t have to worry about anything much except making decisions.
 If you take into consideration what the deceased wants and keep things simple and solemn, saying your final goodbye to a loved doesn’t have to be difficult or stressful.